What Are Smishing Scams? Definition and Examples

 Here are some steps to consider if you are a victim of a smishing scam:

-• Forward the scam text to 7726 (SPAM) for investigations by mobile carriers.
+• Forward the scam text to 7726 (SPAM) to enable mobile carriers to investigate.

 • Contact the organization directly with a known number to report suspicious texts.